Observing Earth From Space (OEFS)

 The second third of the course covers a series of environmental case studies using remote sensing and GIS techniques to answer a particular question.
 These lectures and lab assignments may include applications in: forest harvesting and land use, geomorphology, ecology and infectious disease, climate studies, and/or monitoring agricultural practices.
-There is also a half-day ground truth field trip on Saturday 15 April 2017.
+There is also a half-day ground truth field trip.

 The final third of the course consists of lectures on advanced techniques.
 In place of assigned lab exercises, students work on their independent research projects, applying remote sensing techniques to satellite images.
 Teaching Assistants, YCEO Staff, and Instructors are available to assist students in exploring advanced techniques in their projects.

 You can view a Google Earth Tour of a few past student projects.

 College level physics or chemistry, two courses in geology or environmental sciences and computer literacy.

 Students wishing to take the course must submit an application form which is available online and also provided at the first lecture.
 This form must be submitted at the YCEO Lab in ESC 119 by Noon on Wednesday January 15, 2022.
 This will allow us time to assign students to specific lab sessions and to create student accounts in the YCEO server system.

 Lectures - Tuesday and Thursday 9:00 - 10:15 AM in the Environmental Science Center in room ESC 110

 Labs - One two-hour session weekly.
 Depending on size of the student enrollment, there will be between three and five lab sections held on Thursday afternoon and evening and/or Friday afternoon at the YCEO Lab in room ESC 119.